SPEED OF "ELECTRICITY"

 wandering motions of individual electrons is akin to thermal vibrations of individual air molecules.
 In the above article I concentrate on the slow which is measured by electric current meters, and I ignore the electrons' high speed "thermal vibration."

-I've seen one way to directly measure the drift velocity of charges in charges in a (non-metal) conductor.
+I've seen one way to directly observe and measure the drift velocity of charges in a (non-metal) conductor.
 Connect metal electrodes to the ends